 Take the marketing sphere as an example.
 It is a crowded space.
 Still, most of the big names are friends with each other.
 They treat each other as colleagues and work together.
 They share each other’s content; they guest post on each other’s blogs, and they help marketing their new books and products.
 I am subscribed to a couple of newsletters from marketing influencers and guess what they are sending me?
 Apart from their newest content and products I also get a ton of information about webinars their “competitors” are hosting or new books they published.

-What do you thin why they are doing it?
+What do you think about why they are doing it?
 Because they know that by working together they can achieve so much more.
 It is simple math: If they have 10k email subscribers themselves and their closest competitors range between 5k and 15k – just getting a handful of them to send a newsletter announcement to their newest product or book they can easily multiply their reach – and revenue.

 If anyone should know how to get the best results online it’s the marketers, right?